-To learn more about withdrawal procedures, students should contact their college dean or the Office of Campus Life, 218 Hullihen
+To learn more about withdrawal procedures, students should contact their college dean or the Office of Campus Life, (302) 831-8939

-Hall, (302) 831-8939.
 DELAWARE'S GRADING SYSTEM

-HOW WE GRADE YOU
+How WE GRADE YOU

 At the end of each term grades are reported to students electronically.
-Reports of grades are available through UD & Me and SIS+ personal access website.
+Reports of grades are available through UDSIS Personal Access website.
 The University uses a system of letter grades with plus and minus designators.